synapsestudios/oidc-platform/UPGRADE.md

 - You _must_ run migrations before deploying the new oidc code.
 If you haven't yet deployed v2.0.0 then you should update to v2.0.0 first before updating to v2.1.0.
 The migrations in 2.1 will break your app if it's < 2.0.
 - app_name is no longer allowed in the body of the invite and reinvite endpoints.
 The client's `client_name` value will be used instead.
 - If your app uses the `/user/logout` url to initiate logouts from your client then you must set the `CLIENT_INITIATED_LOGOUT` environment variable to 'true'.
 If you don't your logout link will return a 404.
 More information in the [Installation Guide](docs/installation.md#app-config)
-- You must set the `ENABLE_USER_REGISTRATION` environemtn variable to 'true' if you want your users to be able to user the /user/registration url
+- You must set the `ENABLE_USER_REGISTRATION` environment variable to 'true' if you want your users to be able to user the /user/registration url
 - You must set the `OIDC_PAIRWISE_SALT` environment variable to a random cryptographically secure salt.
 More information in the [Installation Guide](docs/installation.md#app-config)
 - Change password:
   - Introduces `change-password` screen and `change-password-success-email` email templates